Skipolo/Skipolo.github.io/posts/hello-world.md

-# The Great Census of Skyfall: A Report on Our Nations
+# The Great Census: A Chronicle of Civilization's Folly

-*By the Office of Records and Statistics*
+*By the Chronicler of Decay*

-In the year of our Lord 2024, as the winds of change sweep across the realm of Skyfall, we present to you the first comprehensive census of our great nations.
-Through tireless efforts of our scribes and scholars, we have gathered data from every corner of our realm.
+In the year of our supposed progress, as the winds of destruction sweep across the realm, we present to you the first comprehensive record of those who would build their empires upon the ashes of nature.
+Through tireless observation of their destructive endeavors, we have documented the spread of their influence across our once-pristine lands.

-## The Nations of Skyfall
+## The Nations of Destruction

-Our realm is home to several distinct nations, each with its own unique culture and governance.
-Through careful observation and documentation, we present the following statistics:
+Our realm has become home to several distinct centers of civilization, each competing in their race to consume and transform the natural world.
+Through careful observation of their destructive patterns, we present the following statistics:

 <div class="plotly-graph" data-plotly='{
     "data": [